approov/quickstart-flutter-httpclient/SHAPES-EXAMPLE.md

 Tokens for this domain will be automatically signed with the specific secret for this domain, rather than the normal one for your account.
 After a short delay of about 30 seconds the new API settings become active.

 ### Build and Run the App Again

-Build the app on your preferred platform (Approov requires building for a device on iOS).
+Build the app on your preferred platform.

 For iOS: Note that it may be necessary to run the command `pod update` in the `quickstart-flutter-httpclient/example/ios` directory first as the Flutter Shapes app is built using the CocoaPods dependency framework.